Green Smoothie Gourmet

 Make Brownies

-• Add all ingredients to a bowl and mix.
-I used a hand-mixer.
+• Add all ingredients to a bowl or food processor.

 Storage